mesosphere/spark-build/docs/walkthroughs/installing-secure-spark.md

     directory.

 1. Now base64 encode these two artifacts and upload them to the secret store.

+    **DC/OS 1.11+:** Base64 encoding of binary secrets is not necessary in DC/OS 1.11+.
+You may skip the encoding and update the secret names accordingly in the following example.

     ```bash
     # encoding
     base64 -w 0 server.jks > server.jks.base64